joeleba/joeleba.github.io/projects.md

 ---
 ## Senior Activity Centre/Neighbourhood Link (SAC/NL)

 - Web-based system to manage daily workflow of SAC/NLs.
+Currently being used everyday by 7 different centres.
 - Framework used: **Ruby on Rails**
 - Contribution: Implemented Records module, which maintains records of incidents that triggered the alert system in each block.
 Proposed a method that reduced code repetition of the whole project and saved close to 300 lines of code.
 - Link to website: <http://geha.sacnl.nuscvwo.com/>
 - About the project: <http://www.comp.nus.edu.sg/~vwo/projects/2015-sac-nl.html>

+## Courir

+- An epic multiplayer endless runner game on iPad.
+Single player mode is available, with a ghost feature.
+- Built with **Swift**.
+- Contribution: Implemented the networking part of the project, which includes a P2P networking library which supports host-guest connection/disconnection and data transfer.
+- The promo video can be found [here](https://www.youtube.com/watch?v=DSh0OejWRFs).

 ## Kardboard